AmirulOm/tensorflow_capi_sample/README.md

 git clone  https://github.com/tensorflow/tensorflow.git
 ```

-## Step B: Install the tools that is required for the compilation (Bazel, Numpy)
+## Step B: Install the tools that are required for the compilation (Bazel, Numpy)

 You would need [Bazel](https://bazel.build/) to compile.
 Install it on your environment